urielhdez/diplo-cloud-notificacion-service/README.md

 ### Creating the image

-The image is based on [arm64/jdk-17](https://hub.docker.com/layers/arm64v8/openjdk/17-ea-16-jdk/images/sha256-149f7dbd5287cb06efc8c5d0dfffeffcc36e8a9872dca7736ef8c333a3eca6a2?context=explore)
+This image is based on [arm64/jdk-17](https://hub.docker.com/layers/arm64v8/openjdk/17-ea-16-jdk/images/sha256-149f7dbd5287cb06efc8c5d0dfffeffcc36e8a9872dca7736ef8c333a3eca6a2?context=explore) for Mac OS.

-Complete specification is in the [Dockerfile](./Dockerfile)
+The complete specification of the image that contains the application is in the [Dockerfile](./Dockerfile)

-For build the image:
+### Building the image.

+Build the image using `docker` or `podman`, below the commands for using `podman`.
+More information on how to use it [here](https://podman.io/).
+First version is tagged as `notificaciones:1.0`

 `podman build -t notificaciones:1.0 .`

+### Running the application

-Validate the image running a container:
+Run the application image into a container in `podman`, use the next command:

-`podman run -p 8081:8081 notificaciones:v1`
+`podman run -p 8081:8081 notificaciones:1.0`

-Expected output
+The expected output after the previous command looks like this:

 ![Image running in a container over podman](_resources/image_container_podman.png)

-Once build, and proved the image, push it to docker hub
+### Publishing

+Publish the image in a __docker hub__ account using the next command.

+> [!Important]
+> If you are not logged in to the hub, use the login command: `podman login docker.io -u {myuser}` then type the password.

-podman push cafaray/notificaciones:1.0
+`podman push cafaray/notificaciones:1.0`

 ## Test